alsmd/Api_C/README.md

     ]
 * ![](https://img.shields.io/static/v1?label=&message=GET&color=blue) http://localhost:8000/pokemon/1
 * * ```
-    Brief: Return a json array with the pokemon of id Response:(json)
+    Brief: Return a json array with the pokemon of the passed id, or status 404 if this pokemon doesn't exist in our database Response:(json)
     [
       {
+        "id" : 1,
+        "gen": 1,
         "name": "Bulbasaur",
         "type": "Grass"
       }